 How do you keep a cat indoors?
 Is it cruel to keep cats indoors?
 There is no absolute rule that utter feline happiness relies on outdoor activities.
-Some owners may feel guilty when they keep their furry friends indoors, however, zoologist John Bradshaw claims that there are cats who find experiences outdoors stressful.
+Some owners may feel guilty when they keep their furry friends indoors; however, zoologist John Bradshaw claims that there are cats who find experiences in outdoors stressful.
 This is due to the fact that cats are naturally territorial and is, therefore, likely to find ‘rival felines.’
 Whilst this may not be the case to all cats, creating a perfect environment for them will keep your cats away from unnecessary stress and troubles.
 Here are some cat-friendly house ideas that will keep your indoor felines happy and safe.

 Provide a vertical space.

 Firstly, it is very important to remember that cats seek the comfort of any hiding spots or areas that have safe vantage points.
 Vertical spaces are ideal when creating a cat room.
 Imagine your cat purring in content of the view and feeling in control, perching high on top.
 It allows them to survey and monitor their world on their own terms.
 In addition to that, it encourages them to exercise through jumping on vertical spots.
 Keep in mind that the lack of challenges of exploring, hunting, and social contact prompt cats to entertain themselves in grooming, sleeping, and eating.
-Fortunately, there are many furniture designs that are not only creatively designed but functional, beneficial, and comfortable for your furry pets as well.
+Fortunately, there are many furniture designs that are not only creatively designed but are functional, beneficial, and comfortable for your furry pets as well.

 Creating vertical spaces may include: